 - Installations designed from 1st July 2015 should comply with the new edition. - Periodic Inspection and Testing of installations from 1st July 2015 should demonstrate compliance under the new regulations. - The design or installation of electrical work done prior to the end of June 2015 may follow either Amendment 3 or Amendment 2. - The new requirements do not apply to consumer units until 1st January 2016.

-The main electric cupboard is located on the ground floor with electrical meter cupboards outside each flat.
-Internal cable runs are in surface mounted trunking and conduit.
-There are no portable electrical items within the common areas.
+The main electric cupboard is located on the ground floor.
+Internal cable runs are in surface mounted trunking and conduit are present.
+There are no portable electrical items within the common area.